darwinia-network/create3-deploy/README.md

 This repo was inspired from https://github.com/zeframlou/create3-factory

-Using [safe-singleton-factory](https://github.com/safe-global/safe-singleton-factory) CREATE2 factory to deploy CREATE3 factory contract gets the same address on any EVM-based blockchain.
+Using [CREATE2 factory](https://github.com/safe-global/safe-singleton-factory) to deploy CREATE3 factory contract gets the same address on any EVM-based blockchain.